Tharun1984/SQL_Sales_Customer_Insight_Dashboard/README.md

-# SQL Sales and Customer Insight Dashboard
+#  Sales and Customer Insight Dashboard

 ## Project Overview
 This project analyzes sales performance and customer insights using SQL and dashboard visualization techniques.
 The dashboard highlights revenue trends, top customers, category contribution, and city-wise revenue distribution.